0x2b3bfa0/lesspass-hardware/README.md

 # Usage

-Flash the file [Firmware.ino](/LessPass/Firmware/Firmware.ino) into a Atmega-32u4 development board.
+Flash the file [Firmware.ino](/LessPass/Firmware/Firmware.ino) into an Atmega-32u4 development board.

 ## Serving the application locally:
 Use some sort of HTTP server pointing its root to the [LessPass](/LessPass) folder: